-803.782.0671 | 828.651.9617 www.capitalcityfinancialpartners.com
+803.782.0671 | 828.651.9617 relations@capitalcityfp.com www.capitalcityfinancialpartners.com

 Investment Advisory Services offered through Integrated Advisors Network ("Integrated"), an SEC Registered Investment Advisor.
 Registration does not imply a certain level of skill or training.
 Certain Representatives of Capital City Financial Partners are also registered with and offer securities through, APW Capital, Inc., Member FINRA/SIPC, 100 Enterprise Drive, Suite 504, Rockaway, NJ 07866, (800) 637-3211.
-Capital City Financial Partners is neither affiliated with or under common control of either APW Capital or Integrated Advisors Network.
+Capital City Financial Partners is neither affiliated with nor under common control of APW Capital.
+Capital City Financial Partners is affiliated with, but not under common control of, Integrated Advisors Network.

 This brochure is designed to provide general information on the subjects covered.
 It is not, however, intended to provide specific legal or tax advice and cannot be used to avoid tax penalties or to promote, market or recommend any tax plan or arrangement.
 Please note that this agency and its representatives do not give legal or tax advice.
-You are encouraged to consult your tax advisor or attorney All investments are subject to risk including the potential loss of principal.
+You are encouraged to consult your tax advisor or attorney.

+All investments are subject to risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Any references to guarantees or lifetime income generally refer to fixed insurance products, never securities or investment products.
-Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.
+Insurance and annuity product guarantees are backed by the financial strengthand claims-paying ability of the issuing insurance company.
 Advisors Excel is not affiliated with the U.S. government or any governmental agency.

-Content prepared by Advisors Excel. © 2024 Advisors Excel, LLC
+Content prepared by Advisors Excel

+© 2025 Advisors Excel, LLC